BrinsilElias/EmployeeHub/README.md

 ## 🚀 About the Project

- User Hub provides a comprehensive dashboard that enables effective tracking and management of employees.
+ Employee Hub provides a comprehensive dashboard that enables effective tracking and management of employees.
 The dashboard will have separate logins for admin and non admin user, each with different levels of access and control.

 ![Screenshot of Application](./UserHub.png)